-7. In no case will any of the preceding rules be charged as season mares.
-Parties disposing the charged as season mares.
+TERMS.-To insure, \$8 for single mare, \$15 for two mares; \$6 for the season, to be paid the last round.
+Insured mares to be paid the 1st of February, 1893 Parties trying their mares and not returning them regularly to the horse will be charked as season mares.
 Parties disposing of mares that have been served by Champion Fred will be held responsible to these terms whether mares are in foal or not.
 All accidents at the risk of owners.
-Groom's fee, 50 cents, to be paid the last round.
-Insured mares to be paid the last of red will be charged as season mares.
-Parties disposing of mares that have been served by Champion Fred will be held responsible to these terms whether mares are in foal or not.
-All accidents at the risk of owners.
-Groom's fee, 50 cents, to be paid at time of service.
-JAMES MILLAR, EDWIN BEACOCK,
+Greom's fee, 50 cents, to be paid at time of service.
+JAMES MILLAR, EDWIN BEACOCK.

-Fenelos, April 10th, 1891, 1701,-4
+Fenelos, April 10th, 1891,-1701,-4